PrateekDutta2001/Hotel-Booking-Analysis/README.md

 TYPES OF EXPLORATORY DATA ANALYSIS: Univariate Non-graphical, Multivariate Non-graphical, Univariate graphical, Multivariate graphical.

 Hyperparameter tuning is choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a model argument whose value is set before the learning process begins.
 The key to machine learning algorithms is hyperparameter tuning.

+XGBoost is a decision-tree-based ensemble Machine Learning algorithm that uses a gradient boosting framework.
+In prediction problems involving unstructured data (images, text, etc.) artificial neural networks tend to outperform all other algorithms or frameworks.
+However, when it comes to small-to-medium structured/tabular data, decision tree based algorithms are considered best-in-class right now.